docker/docs/desktop/dev-environments/create-compose-dev-env.md

 The `development`target uses a `golang:1.16-alpine` image with all dependencies you need for development.
 You can start your project directly from VS Code and interact with the others applications or services such as the database or the frontend.

-In our example, the Docker Compose files are the same.
+In the example, the Docker Compose files are the same.
 However, they could be different and the services defined in the main Compose file may use other targets to build or directly reference other images.

 ## What's next?